 Although you may work around a potential hazard it does not mean that you are exposed at levels that would cause a problem.
 There are safety measures that workers can take to limit exposures.

 Miscarriage can occur in any pregnancy, regardless of exposures.
-Also, in every pregnancy, a woman starts with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
+Every pregnancy starts with a 3-5% chance of having a baby with a birth defect.
+This is called the background risk.
 If an exposure can cause birth defects, it is most likely to do so during the first trimester (through week 13) of your pregnancy.
 Dose (how much) of an exposure is also important to consider when evaluating workplace hazards.
-For more information on how the baby develops during pregnancy, please see the MotherToBaby fact sheet on critical periods of development at: https://mothertobaby.org/fact-sheets/critical-periods-development/pdf/.
+For more information on how the baby develops during pregnancy, please see the MotherToBaby fact sheet on critical periods of development at: https://mothertobaby.org/fact-sheets/critical-periods-development/.

 I work around nitrous oxide.
 Can this harm my pregnancy or my breastfeeding child?

-If nitrous oxide is used properly, it is unlikely to increase risks to the pregnancy.
+If nitrous oxide is used properly, it is unlikely to increase the chance of birth defects or other problems in pregnancy.
 With scavenging equipment and correct technique, exposure to inhaled nitrous oxide is unlikely to cause a higher chance of miscarriage or birth defects.
 In addition, nitrous oxide is not expected to get into breastmilk.
 Air monitoring can be done to evaluate staff exposure if there is a concern about air levels in the office.
 The Occupational Safety & Health Administration (OSHA) has a document (https://www.osha.gov/dts/osta/anestheticgases) with detailed information on workplace controls and recommended exposure limits for nitrous oxide.

 I am around our x-ray machine.
 Does this mean that I am exposed to radiation?